-(a) Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum (b) Dividend payment dates: 18 and December 1 shares shall be calcu paid quarterly in arr dividend period bas bayable on March 18, June 18, September 8 on each year.
-The dividends on these lated on a 30/360 day basis and shall be ears on the last day of each three-month ed on the offer price calculated in respect ch dividend period, as and if declared by y's BOD. (c) Debt-to-equity ratio: 1 ny shall maintain a debt-to-equity ratio of life of these preferred shares.
+(a) Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum (b) Dividend payment dates: Dividends shall be payable on March 18, June 18, Septe 18 and December 18 on each year.
+The dividends on the shares shall be calculated on a 30/360 day basis and sha paid quarterly in arrears on the last day of each three- dividend period based on the offer price calculated in re- of each share for each dividend period, as and if declared the Parent Company's BOD. (c) Debt-to-equity ratio: 1 ny shall maintain a debt-to-equity ratio of ife of these preferred shares.